 With the implementation of Mitigation Measure AG-1a, the project applicant would be required to minimize the permanent loss of valuable farmlands through either provision of an agricultural conservation easement, payment into the County agricultural fee program, or entering into a public benefit agreement.
-Mitigation Measure AG-1b will ensure that the project applicant adheres to the terms of the agricultural reclamation plan prepared for the project site, which would address the temporary conversion impact.
+Mitigation Measure AG-1b will ensure that the project applicant adheres to the terms of the agricultural reclamation plan prepared for the southern parcel of the project site, which would address the temporary conversion impact.
+The reclamation plan shall specify that, for the northern parcel, only decommissioning is required (no reclamation or restoration is needed), as this parcel is currently utilized, in part, by the Midway Substation, has not been farmed for over 10 years and would continue in this current condition should the solar facility be removed.
 This mitigation measure would reduce the impact on Important Farmlands, to a less than significant level.